awsdocs/amazon-ecs-developer-guide/doc_source/service-autoscaling-targettracking.md

 ## Prerequisites<a name="tt-prereqs"></a>

 This tutorial assumes that you are using administrator credentials, and that you have an Amazon EC2 key pair in the current region\.
-If you do not have these resources, or your are not sure, you can create them by following the steps in [Setting up with Amazon ECS](get-set-up-for-amazon-ecs.md)\.
+If you do not have these resources, or your are not sure, you can create them by following the steps in [Set up to use Amazon ECS](get-set-up-for-amazon-ecs.md)\.

 ## Step 1: Create a cluster and a service<a name="tt-create-cluster-service"></a>